StephenGss/PAL/README.md

 # Release 2.0
 The latest release of the Polycraft Tournament Manager includes major updates to our POGO task design.
-Please see this change log for changes in the POGO task.
+The example tournament in pogo_100_PN has also been updated to the new POGO version Please see this change log for changes in the POGO task.

 HUGA Task update coming soon.